DevonTomatoSandwich/Pi-Doorbell/README.md

 `pkill -9 -f Desktop/doorbell.py`

 # Issues
- - Sometimes these errors occur:
+- [ ] Sometimes (~20% of the time) these errors occur:
    - `ALSA lib bluealsa-pcm.c:763:(_snd_pcm_bluealsa_open) Couldn't get BlueALSA PCM: PCM not found`
    - `connect: Device or resource busy (16)`

+   currently tring to find a solution to this.
- - Wiring is ugly (lots of wires and clips).
-Placing the receiver on a breadboad would look better and reduce the chance of clips touching resulting in a short circuit.
+- [x] Wiring is ugly (lots of wires and clips).
+Placing the receiver on a breadboad would look better and reduce the chance of clips touching (or bad crimping) resulting in a short circuit.
+The problem with placing the reciever on the breadboard is that it loses its default bell that is provided with the doorbells circuit board.
+I would prefer to keep this incase the bluetooth component fails.
+Marking as complete for now
- - Sometimes pi receives input randomly, possibly due to cross talk in wires.
+- [x] Sometimes pi receives input randomly, ~~possibly due to cross talk in wires~~.
+I found out that this is not interference but fluctuation between high and low which is typical of an input pin even if using the pins internal pull down resistor setting.
+Seting up an external pull down resistor with R = 10kΩ grounds the state to 0V when there is no transmission recieved.